bnurbit/quarkus-coding/src/main/resources/docs/maven.md

 - mvnw quarkus:add-extension -Dextensions="<extension_name>"

 ### Other dependencies
-- lombok - generate boilerplate code
+- io.quarkus
+  - quarkus-resteasy
+  - quarkus-logging-json
   - quarkus-resteasy-jsonb / quarkus-resteasy-jackson - RESTEasy JSON serialization extensions.
 When added, Quarkus will use the application/json media type by default (can be overridden)
   - quarkus-hibernate-validator - validation of input/output of REST services or parameters and return values of methods in the business services
   - quarkus-rest-client - using of RESTEasy REST Client in order to interact with REST APIs
-- resteasy-multipart-provider -
+  - quarkus-undertow-websockets -
   - quarkus-smallrye-openapi -
+  - quarkus-smallrye-fault-tolerance -
+- org.jboss.resteasy.resteasy-multipart-provider -

+### Test dependencies
+- io.quarkus.quarkus-junit5 - general testing
+- io.rest-assured.rest-assured - rest endpoints testing